Douglas A-20 Havoc - Lone Survivor

 Of the more than 7,000 Douglas A-20 Havocs built for U.S. and Allied forces during World War II, just a handful survive, and, as far as we know, only one flies — and it came to EAA AirVenture Oshkosh 2017.

-Most aircaft are going to have a master relay and a starter relay.
-Dick Koehler discusses operation and installation of the relays.
+Dick Koehler reviews the basic rules for logging maintenance and inspections of your homebuilt.
 Dick is a technical counselor for EAA Chapter 186, an A&P mechanic with IA, and a SportAir Workshop instructor.